This site is intended to pick up where the Buyout of America book leaves off.

 JPMorgan and Bank of America are making fewer highly leveraged loans.

 The Government Jan.
-22, 2014 filed a lawsuit againt Providence Equity Partners owned USIS for rushing through security checks, like the one the security provider conducted on Edward Snowden, to boost profits.
+22, 2014 filed a lawsuit againt Providence Equity Partners owned USIS for rushing through security checks, like the one the security provider conducted on Edward Snowden, to cut costs.
 The book shows how private equity owned companies commonly reduce customer service to pay their onerous debts.

 Still, the biggest private equity firms are moving into new areas including lending forming a new shadow banking system.